lmoboy/wonky_ui_design/README.md

 - **Well-documented**: Include clear JSDoc comments
 - **Responsive**: Work across different screen sizes

-## 📄 License

-This project is open source and available under the [MIT License](LICENSE).

 ## 🙏 Acknowledgments

 - Built with [Svelte](https://svelte.dev/) and [SvelteKit](https://svelte.dev/docs/kit/introduction)
 - Inspired by unconventional design thinking and accessibility needs
-- Thanks to the open source community for making this possible

 ---